RS-PYTHON/rs-infra-core/docs/how-to/Wazuh-Server_Install.md

 ```

+> [!NOTE]
->>Note: Wait a little bit that cluster should be ready to execute command.
+> Note: Wait a little bit that cluster should be ready to execute command.
 Anyway If status is not ready command is relaunch automatically until that cluster be ready.

 `Clusterstate: GREEN`